Cold (band)

-Cold is an American rock band, from Jacksonville, Florida, formed in 1986 by lead singer and rhythm guitarist Scooter Ward, drummer Sam McCandless, bassist Jeremy Marshall and lead guitarist Matt Loughran.
-The band has gone through numerous lineup changes during its existence, with Ward being the band’s only constant member.
+Cold is an American rock band formed in 1986 in Neptune Beach, Florida.
+Co-founded by lead singer and rhythm guitarist Scooter Ward, drummer Sam McCandless, bassist Jeremy Marshall, and lead guitarist Matt Loughran, the band has undergone numerous lineup changes with Ward being its only constant member.

-In 1997, after being discovered by Fred Durst, Cold signed a major record deal with Flip Records/A&M Records.
+In 1997, at the urging of Fred Durst, Flip Records/A&M Records signed Cold to a recording contract.
 The band's debut album, Cold (1998), sold poorly due to A&M's closure in the months following its release, resulting in the band moving to Geffen Records.
 Cold found mainstream success with 13 Ways to Bleed on Stage (2000) and its follow-up Year of the Spider (2003), which saw the band incorporate influences of post-grunge and alternative rock into their sound; both albums were certified Gold by the RIAA, with the latter reaching number three on the Billboard 200 chart and producing the band's only single to chart on the Billboard Hot 100, "Stupid Girl".
 However, Cold would soon part ways with Geffen in March 2004 over disputes surrounding the promotion of Year of the Spider, and went through a succession of lineup changes throughout the rest of the year.

 Cold signed with Lava Records in July 2004, who released their fourth album, A Different Kind of Pain (2005); the album's more sombre, downbeat tone alienated fans and subsequently failed to repeat the success of the band's prior albums.
 After a period of uncertainty, Cold announced their disbandment In November 2006.
 In July 2008, it was announced that the original line-up would reunite for a tour in early 2009, which later spiralled into a fully fledged reunion.
 The band have since released two more studio albums; Superfiction in 2011, and their most recent album, The Things We Can't Stop, in 2019.

 History

 Early history (1986–1998)

 Cold, who at the time were called Grundig, formed in 1986 with the line-up of Scooter Ward (vocals, rhythm guitar), Sam McCandless (drums), Jeremy Marshall (bass) and Matt Loughran (lead guitar) at Fletcher High School in Neptune Beach, Florida.
 The band played their first gig in 1990 at a club called the Spray.
-In 1992, the band released an 8-song EP called "Into Everything" Initially based in Jacksonville, they moved to Atlanta hoping to get a break in the industry.
+In 1992, the band released an 8-song EP called "Into Everything".

+Initially based in Jacksonville, Florida, they moved to Atlanta, Georgia, hoping to get a break in the industry.
 During this time, Matt Loughran left the band and was replaced by Sean Lay, who also left the group.
 Kelly Hayes then joined, and they all later returned to Florida.
 Three and a half years later in 1995, Grundig broke up and Ward moved back to Jacksonville, where he, McCandless, Kelly Hayes, and Pat Lally formed the band Diablo.
-Diablo would only last about 3 months.
+Diablo would only last about three months.
 At the end of that three-month period, Grundig reformed under the name Cold in 1996.